liampc/100-days-of-code/log.md

 Thoughts : Although I am still not completely confident, I now understand more about how when you use methods, its actually accessing the saved methods from objects's prototype.
 I can't still fully grasp the whole process but I will be starting a new Project called Library for the next day.

+## Day 14 : 4 June 2020

+Progress: start new project under the Odin Project called Library

+Thoughts :  I  was able to the html and CSS for today, and write the plan on how to do it.
+I want to make it a habit to always write down a pseudocode for the projects I will do.